YthingLLC/quarterback/README.md

 Due to how naturally "expoitable" this would be due to the nature of what Quarterback itself *is*, I am hesistant to include this as a feature, without very careful thought to the design.

+### TODO List

+ - All of the TODOs in the source code
+ - Refactoring the source code to not be one giant file
+ - Refactoring to make the source code a bit more "coherent"

 ### Bug Reports / Feature Improvements

 Documentation clarity is an important consideration of this project.
-IF there is any part of the documentation that is not clear, please open an issue.
+If there is any part of the documentation that is not clear, please open an issue.
 If there is anything ambigous, it is my goal to ensure that it is made clear.

 Do you have an idea for a feature or improvement?
 Open a "Feature Improvement" issue, and I'd love to discuss it with you!